jsanchezperez/harris_corner_detector/README.md

-iio.c:        Functions for reading and writing images interpolation.cpp: Functions for computing corners with sub-pixel accuracy main.cpp:     Main algorithm to read parameters and write results
+iio.c:        Functions for reading and writing images interpolation.cpp: Functions for computing corners with sub-pixel accuracy main.cpp:     Main algorithm to read parameters and write results zoom.cpp:     Function for zooming out images by a factor of 2

 Directory tests:
 ----------------